eat-sleep-code/tiny-tv/README.md

 ## Getting Started

 - Use [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) to:
+  - Set your locale and keyboard options
   - Set up your WiFi connection
+  - Set your memory allocation split to at least 128MB
 - Connect your display to your Raspberry Pi and configure according to the manufacturer's instructions
 - Ensure audio output is correctly configured.